vmware-archive/wavefront-plugin-for-jenkins/README.md

 There are 2 kinds of metric data that the plugin process:
 * Jenkins system and node label metrics - these are sent periodically every 5 minutes by default.
 This can be customized from the [*Wavefront plugin configuration*](#configuration) page (See *Flush Interval* field).
-* Job and pipeline metrics - these are send on job run completion.
+* Job and pipeline metrics - these are sent on job run completion.

 #### Metrics types prefixes
 Jenkins system and node label metrics are prefixed and sent to Wavefront with ***wavefront.jenkins.plugin*** and job metrics are prefixed with ***wavefront.jenkins.plugin.job*** prefix by default.
 These prefixes can be customized from the *Wavefront plugin configuration* page.

 #### Optional metrics
-You can set whether or not to send JUnit and Jacoco reports from job the respective job properties.
+You can set whether to send JUnit and Jacoco reports from job the respective job properties.

 ![job-property](https://user-images.githubusercontent.com/56251894/67005222-d2bb1400-f0ea-11e9-813c-b8ada4b20a0f.png)